gferreira/xTools4/Docs/_reference/glyphs/layers/import.md

 ---
 title     : import layer
 layout    : page
+permalink : /reference/dialogs/glyphs/layers/import
 ---

 Import glyphs from an external UFO font into a new layer of the current font.